Mikenunz1/EG_For_Learning_Beavs/Documentation/Developer_Documentation.md

-# Educational Game for Learning Beavers Developer Manual A comprehensive developer guide to working on and contributing to the game
+# Bobo the Beaver Developer Manual A comprehensive developer guide to working on and contributing to the game.

 ---